Things to Consider When Planning A House Extension

 The aim would always to do any internal alterations once the extension is built this will minimise the disruption to the client, unfortunately this is not always possible, however it is usually the case.
 How big the internal renovations are to the existing house will also determine if you will need to move out.
-If every room is to be affected by the build then it would be advisable, equally if there are only a few rooms going to be effected then it may be possible to stay.
+If every room is to be affected by the build then it would be advisable, equally if there are only a few rooms going to be affected then it may be possible to stay.

 It is very important to choose your design team wisely as this is such a crucial component that should never be over looked.
 The designer you choose can have massive consequences on how successful the build is, after all they will be the ones who translate your ideas into a workable design, guide you through all the planning applications, and ensure that all the current regulations are adhered to.